 Pseudomonas aeruginosa is a common biofilm-forming Gram-negative bacterium often found in soil and ground water.
 It can cause diseases especially of the lungs, including pneumonia.
 Nevertheless, it is an opportunistic pathogen which can cause a wide range of infections in almost any organ or tissue, particularly in patients with a weakened immune system, such as cancer patients, newborn and those with severe burns, diabetes mellitus or cystic fibrosis (DH, Estates & Facilities, 2013).

-Pseudomonas aeruginosa is known to thrive particularly well where it has access to a higher level of oxygen and the temperature is between 11-44˚C, although some strains are able to multiply at just 4˚C.
+Pseudomonas aeruginosa thrives when it has access to a higher level of oxygen and the temperature is between 11-44˚C. However, some strains are able to multiply at just 4˚C.

 Materials and Methods